MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_BulkEditing.md

   In cases such as [ad extensions](hlp_BA_CONC_AboutAdExtensions.md), entities further down the parent-child chain can have multiple parents.
 For example, a campaign sitelink extension does not have a unique ID, but instead inherits the ID of the overall sitelink ad extension, and its Parent ID is the campaign's ID.
 Take a look at the "Adding sitelink extensions through bulk upload" section below for more information.

   > [!NOTE]
-  > For a detailed look at type hierarchy—including each type's limits—take a look at [this Bing Ads API doc](https://msdn.microsoft.com/en-us/library/bing-ads-entity-limits.aspx).
+  > For a detailed look at type hierarchyâ€”including each type's limitsâ€”take a look at [this Bing Ads API doc](https://msdn.microsoft.com/en-us/library/bing-ads-entity-limits.aspx).

   ## Adding a parent and a child at the same time through bulk upload